homedepot/spingo/README.md

 - SSH into the [halyard VM](https://console.cloud.google.com/compute/instances)
 - Enter this command to make sure the setup is complete `showlog`
 - Once completed log into the user account by entering this command `spingo`
+- To generate SSL certificates through [Let's Encrypt](https://letsencrypt.org/) execute the `./setupCertbot.sh` script
 - Setup Halyard and deploy Spinnaker for the first time by executing `./setupHalyard.sh` which will setup all clusters
 - Once the deployment(s) is/are successful the next step is to setup SSL across all clusters by executing `./setupSSL.sh`
-- Navigate to your new Spinnaker by going to `https://spinnaker.demo.example.com` and replacing `demo.example.com` with whatever domain you entered into the initialization script
+- Navigate to your new Spinnaker by going to `https://np.demo.example.com` and replacing `demo.example.com` with whatever domain you entered into the initialization script
+- Be sure to execute the `halpush` command to store all the configurations and certificates back up to the halyard bucket

 ### Setup Monitoring and Alerting